OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 }
 ```

-- Finally, update `NavLink` in `NavMenu.razor` to add an alias of our content item.
-In our example, we are using sample content item created earlier with alias `orchard-core`.
+- Finally, update `NavLink` in `NavMenu.razor` to add an alias for our content item.
+In our example, we are using a sample content item created earlier with the alias `orchard-core`.
 Update the `href` value for `Orchard Core` NavLink to `content/orchard-core`.

 ```razor
 <div class="nav-item px-3">